HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Each record shows as having come in 5 times because it multiplied my 5 labels by Vision's 5 labels

-* Calc to join all hashtags returning Null for everything
+* Calc to join all hashtags returning Null when I try to join all hashtags